-Enjoy an unusually savory vegetarian red beans and rice recipe, tested in our kitchens and loved in our homes.
+Enjoy this unusually savory vegetarian dish of red beans and rice—it's been tested in our kitchen and is well-loved in our home.

 Here is one simple practice to follow to keep your Stella de Oro daylilies and other re-blooming daylilies flowering continuously throughout the growing season.

-This recipe for Sally's rich, creamy, and tart oil-free salad dressing uses ingredients that are compatible with Joel Fuhrman's Eat To Live program.
+This recipe for Sally's rich, creamy, and tart oil-free salad dressing uses ingredients that are compatible with Joel Fuhrman's "Eat to Live" program.

 Candy birthday corsages for girls went out of fashion a long time ago.
 Is this vintage tradition ready for a comeback?

 This article shows you how to generate short story ideas by collecting found objects and examining them through drawing.

 If you find it difficult to convert between Fahrenheit and Celsius, it may be because you are a right-brain learner.
 Here are visualization tips to cement the differences between degrees F and degrees C in your mind.